Meet the Kid Think Team

 Victoria Sanborn ’15.
 Victoria’s senior thesis was a critical review of why pretending is difficult for autistic children.
 She is pursuing a degree in clinical psychology.

 Kelly Sheehan ’11.
-Kelly is continuing her studies of child development!
-She earned her Ph.D. in Developmental Psychology at Northwestern University, working primarily in David Uttal’s lab.
-She is now a Postdoctoral Fellow at the Center on Media and Human Development.
+Kelly earned her Ph.D. in Developmental Psychology at Northwestern University, working primarily in David Uttal’s lab.
+After completing a postdoctoral fellowship at the Center on Media and Human Development, she is now a User Research Specialist at Age of Learning, Inc. Follow her blog here: https://babytobrainy.wordpress.com/about/

 Cristina Taylor ’14.
 Cristina is pursuing a degree in medicine, hoping to specialize in child and adolescent mental health.